 While the YRDSB feedback report was submitted at the start of the 2021-2022 school year, much of the preparation took place in the summer months of the previous school year.
-As led by the HRCO, the Board's internal review and feedback process for the proposed K-12 Education standards is depicted in the graphic on the next page.
+As led by the HRCO, the Board's internal review and feedback process of the proposed K-12 Education standards is depicted in the graphic below.